mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_15_DDoS Protection.md

 1. Select **Create a resource** in the upper left corner of the Azure portal.
 2. Select **Networking**, and then select **Virtual network**.
-3. Enter or select your own values, of enter or select the following example values, accept the remaining defaults, and then select **Create**:
+3. Enter or select your own values, of enter or select the following example values, accept the remaining defaults, and then select **Review + create**, then click **Create**:

     | Setting         | Value                                                        |
     | ---------       | ---------                                                    |